reaptor/elmish-land/docs/docs/core-concepts/command.md

 Send a SharedMsg from a page or layout.

 ## Command.ofPromise
-Run a promise that will tigger the specified message when completed.
+Run a promise that will send the specified message when completed.
 Throws exception if it fails.

 ## Command.tryOfPromise
-Run a promise that will tigger the specified messages when succeeds or fails.
+Run a promise that will send the specified messages when succeeds or fails.
 Does not throw exceptions.